Can you give medications and injections?

 I am holidaying in the Bay of Islands area, can I visit my cat while it is in the cattery?

 Yes, of course!
-Just come during the cattery hours or call to make arrangements outside these hours.
+Just come by during the cattery hours or call or email to make an appointment outside these hours.

 What if I cannot pick up my cat on the date that I said I was going to?